consp/ford-can-stuff/README.md

 Run `mkdir -p build; cd build; cmake ..`

 ## Compile the kernel module
-Same as above but then `make kernel`
+Same as above but then `make slcan_multimode` and install with `make install_kmod`

+## Known issues
+- There is some memoy issue which causes the device to reset on receiving data and timing out afterwards.